FloopCZ/echo-state-networks/README.md

 ## Citation

-If you consider our work useful for your research, please cite is as:
+If you consider our work useful for your research, please cite it as:
 ```bibtex
 @inproceedings{
     matzner2025lcesn,